-Always regarded as sacred, the taiko drum was first used to bring favor from the Kami, ward away evil spirits, and pests harmful to crops.
+Always regarded as sacred, the taiko drum was first used to bring favor from the Kami, and ward away evil spirits and pests harmful to crops.
 It was believed that the rain spirit would be forced into action if one imitated the sound of thunder during times of drought.
-The taiko was joyfully beaten to express thanks for a bountiful crop during harvest.
-In 1968 at the San Francisco Cherry Blossom Festival a performance by Grand Master Seiichi Tanaka inspired Americans and Japanese to learn and perform taiko in a modern day ensemble setting.
-Today, a cultural renaissance has taken place in America and Japan, leading to a rediscovery of native arts and culture.
-Taiko drummers have popularized and revolutionized the art around the world.
-Taiko has been recognized by many accolades such as the 2001 US National endowment for the Arts: National Heritage Fellowship and in 2013 Japan’s Order of the Rising Sun 5th Order: Gold and Silver Rays by Emperor Akihito to Grand Master Seiichi Tanaka.
+The taiko was joyfully beaten to express gratitude for a bountiful crop during harvest.

 Cherry Blossom Taiko Festival